JanHerca/urantiapedia/output/wikijs/en/article/Byron_Belitsos/Paradise_The_Recentering_of_Theology.md

 ## The Paradoxical Mystery of Paradise

 God is portrayed in _The Urantia Book_ as the Source and Center of both _spiritual reality_ and the material universe.
-God is _factually_ resident at the center of the cosmos: “The absolute personality of Deity exists on...Paradise.” ([UB 0:3.13](/en/The_Urantia_Book/0#p3_13)) “The Universal Father is cosmically focalized, spiritually personalized, and geographically resident at this center of the universe of universes.” ([UB 11:1.2](/en/The_Urantia_Book/11#p1_2)) Energy and spirit, fact and truth-all things divergent in the time-space universes — become one in the presence of the Father on Paradise.
+God is _factually_ resident at the center of the cosmos: “The absolute personality of Deity exists on...Paradise.” (<a id="a104_235"></a>[UB 0:3.13](/en/The_Urantia_Book/0#p3_13)) “The Universal Father is cosmically focalized, spiritually personalized, and geographically resident at this center of the universe of universes.” (<a id="a104_426"></a>[UB 11:1.2](/en/The_Urantia_Book/11#p1_2)) Energy and spirit, fact and truth-all things divergent in the time-space universes — become one in the presence of the Father on Paradise.

 How did Paradise “arise” in eternity?
 In the “eternal past,” _The Urantia Book_ discloses that the first transaction was what modern theologians might call God's _kenosis_.
 Kenotic activity in this sense signifies God's choice to self-limit his unqualified infinity.
 He accomplishes this by “absolutizing” the Son, the divine Other.
 The Eternal Son is the _absolute of personality_.
 Simultaneously with this stupendous transaction, God became first cause of the _absolute of his non-spiritual selfhood_.
 In this eternity-moment: Paradise flashed forth from the Father.
 In the final eternity-transaction, this duality is resolved perfectly in the “eternity-appearance” of the Infinite Spirit, the harmonizer and unifier of the absolutes of spirit (the Son) and matter (Paradise).
 Thus the Trinity, in _The Urantia Book_ formulation, has an absolute non-spiritual co-ordinate — Paradise.

 In a very important sense, Paradise is also the absolute _paradox_.
-Waxing paradoxical, _The Urantia Book_ depicts Paradise as “the geographic center of infinity.” ([UB 11:9.2](/en/The_Urantia_Book/11#p9_2)) Elsewhere the text says: “The Isle of Paradise has a universe location but no position in space.” ([UB 0:4.12](/en/The_Urantia_Book/0#p4_12)) In another passage Paradise is depicted as the largest material body in the universe, yet it is _outside of space and time_.
+Waxing paradoxical, _The Urantia Book_ depicts Paradise as “the geographic center of infinity.” (<a id="a108_165"></a>[UB 11:9.2](/en/The_Urantia_Book/11#p9_2)) Elsewhere the text says: “The Isle of Paradise has a universe location but no position in space.” (<a id="a108_307"></a>[UB 0:4.12](/en/The_Urantia_Book/0#p4_12)) In another passage Paradise is depicted as the largest material body in the universe, yet it is _outside of space and time_.
 In other passages, we are told that Paradise is the nucleus both of the whole physical cosmos, and of each ultimate particle of the cosmos.
 Thus, the concept “Paradise” stands for a _radical_ one-to-many, whole-part dynamic in the cosmos.
 Its dynamism of paradox is worthy of the famous “the one and the many” dialectic of Plato's dialogue _Parmenides_, or Hegel's dialectical method in his _Logic_.

 > _But among the startling declarations about Paradise, perhaps the most outrageous is this statement: Paradise is the Source and Center of the whole cosmos by virtue of being its energy source and gravity center, but it also interpenetrates the cosmos at the smallest scale as the nucleus of each indivisible part._

 But among the startling declarations about Paradise, perhaps the most outrageous is this statement: Paradise is the Source and Center of the whole cosmos by virtue of being its energy source and gravity center, but it also interpenetrates the cosmos at the smallest scale as the nucleus of each indivisible _part_.
 In other words, the claim is that Paradise is at one and the same time _the nucleus of each ultimate material unit_ of the cosmos, and yet, is also the source and center of Infinity — the totality of the physical (and spiritual) cosmos!
 How is this conceivable?
 In the final analysis, it is humanly inconceivable and utterly paradoxical:

-> It is will-nigh impossible for human logic and finite reason to harmonize the concept of divine immanence, God within and a part of every individual, with the idea of God's transcendence, the divine domination of the universe of universes. ([UB 5:5.6](/en/The_Urantia_Book/5#p5_6)) But never can a creature understand how it is that this unity becomes duality, triunity, and diversity yet while remaining an unqualified unity. ([UB 115:3.3](/en/The_Urantia_Book/115#p3_3))
+> It is will-nigh impossible for human logic and finite reason to harmonize the concept of divine immanence, God within and a part of every individual, with the idea of God's transcendence, the divine domination of the universe of universes. (<a id="a114_243"></a>[UB 5:5.6](/en/The_Urantia_Book/5#p5_6)) But never can a creature understand how it is that this unity becomes duality, triunity, and diversity yet while remaining an unqualified unity. (<a id="a114_430"></a>[UB 115:3.3](/en/The_Urantia_Book/115#p3_3))

 It turns out that Paradise is paradigmatic of a radical, holographic whole-part relation that pervades all levels of reality.
 This feature of Paradise allows us to conceive of a special form of _panentheism_, to be considered later.
 The whole-topart dynamics underlying _The Urantia Book_'s cosmology is paradoxical and holographic, following the contours of the Paradise-concept.
 Not surprisingly, its _theology_ follows the same complex dualistic-unity pattern, and the result is a radically panentheistic teaching.
 From this point of view, the theology of _The Urantia Book_ can be restated as “God is in each one and each one is in God.”
-In one summary statement, we are told that “the creature not only exists in God, but God also lives in the creature.” ([UB 3:1.4](/en/The_Urantia_Book/3#p1_4)) This is held to be one of the secrets of the mystery of divine transcendence and immanence, according to _The Urantia Book_.
+In one summary statement, we are told that “the creature not only exists in God, but God also lives in the creature.” (<a id="a116_761"></a>[UB 3:1.4](/en/The_Urantia_Book/3#p1_4)) This is held to be one of the secrets of the mystery of divine transcendence and immanence, according to _The Urantia Book_.
 It is also a central principle of the cosmo-theocentric model of the universe presented here.

 Does contemporary theological cosmology or natural theology in any way ratify these claims?
 As a vehicle to get at this question, we will next consider existing theories that support the notion of the universe as “in” God.
 After this, we will turn the cosmic tables and look at ways in which today's science-theology dialogue conceives of God as _in_ each and every part of the universe.